StakeSquid/graphprotocol-mainnet-docker/README.md

 This repository is a one-stop solution to the decentralized world of The Graph.
 It spins up all the necessary containers on one single machine including monitoring solutions and a CLI container that allows you to interact with the graph-nodes or the indexer-agent.

+⚠️ **WARNING:** It is very important to read the entire documentation if you want to thoroughly understand the ins and outs of the Indexer Software Stack.
+If you're trying to binge through this documentation, no help will be offered, and you'll be sent back to **RTFM**.
+Thanks for understanding. 💖

 A monitoring solution for hosting a graph node on a single Docker host with [Prometheus](https://prometheus.io/), [Grafana](http://grafana.org/), [cAdvisor](https://github.com/google/cadvisor), [NodeExporter](https://github.com/prometheus/node_exporter) and alerting with [AlertManager](https://github.com/prometheus/alertmanager).